madeinchina606/Volca_Modular_Patch_Box/README.md

 Click **Help &#9662;** in the header for the full in-app reference (Patching / Sequencer / Keyboard / Modules &amp; sound).
 It's a draggable popup so you can keep it open while you play.

-To put it on the web, just upload the single HTML file &mdash; no install, no server, no dependencies.
-Patches live in `localStorage`; use **Export Pack** to back them up or share.

-## Note

 Not affiliated with anyone real.
 Gorka and Xorg are made up.